Exabyte-io/documentation/docs/getting-started/ui-overview.md

 ## User Dashboard

-Dashboard is the first page you will see when you log in to Exabyte.
+Dashboard is the first page you will see when you log in.
 Its purpose is to quickly fill you on on the status of the system and your recent work.

 ![User Dashboard](../images/dashboard.png "Dashboard")